sekyoung128/HADHA-ENO1-public-ligand-analysis/README.md

 - Used ABL1 as a positive-control target for benchmarking

 ## Key Findings
-- Public ligand data for HADHA were extremely limited
-- ENO1 showed weak or near-random predictive performance in the current ligand-only setting
+- **Public ligand data for HADHA were extremely limited**: After curation, only 4 usable compounds were retained.
+THis was below the minimum threshold for repeated stratified cross-validation, confirming that no reliable fingerprint-based mmodel can currentl be built for this target from public data alone.
+- **The HADHA ligands occupied a narrow, highly lipophilic chemical space**: which is broadly consistent with the earlier structure-based interpretation that HADHA may preferentially accommodate lipophiic madecassic-acid-like scaffolds relative to ENO1.
+- **ENO1 achieved near-random classification performance**: but this result most likely reflects broad chemical dissimilarity between ENO1-associated and ABL1-associated ligands rather than genuine ENO1-specific predictive signal.
-- ABL1 provided a clearer positive-control example with recoverable signal
+- **ABL1 provided a clearer positive-control example with recoverable signal**
-- Sparse public data constrained strong conclusions for under-characterised metabolic targets
+- **Sparse public data constrained strong conclusions for under-characterised metabolic targets**: which highlights a fundamental barrier to applying standard ligand-based methods to novel or underexplored targets in cancer metabolism research.

 ## Main interpretation